-Which Roe Buck should you Cull in April?
+Roebuck - Which deer should you cull in April?

-April offers a great opportunity for some selective culling, but which Buck should you choose?
+April offers a great opportunity for some selective deer culling, but which Roebuck should you choose?

 In the early part of April many of the larger bucks will still tolerate the presence of younger, smaller rivals before they become increasingly aggressive and seek to eject them as the month develops.
 As a result it will not be uncommon to still see the Roe feeding in family groups, at least during the early part of the month.
 This was especially true last year when the cold seemed to have left all things trailing a few weeks behind.